Mortgage

 Deferred second mortgage

 A deferred second mortgage, also known as a “soft second,” can help you cover a down payment and closing costs.
-You typically do not need to make any payments on a deferred second mortgage unless you sell or refinance your home.
-A deferred second mortgage may or may not be forgivable.
+You typically do not need to make payments on a deferred second mortgage unless you sell or refinance your home, and the loan may or may not be forgivable.

 Forgivable second mortgage

-A forgivable second mortgage is a loan taken to help with a down payment, closing costs or both.
-With a forgivable second mortgage, you typically don’t need to make any payments, and the loan is forgiven after you live in the home for a certain period of time.
+A forgivable second mortgage is a loan to help with a down payment and closing costs.
+You typically don’t need to make any payments, and the loan is forgiven after you live in the home for a certain period of time.

 Grant

-A down-payment-assistance grant gives you a certain amount, usually a percentage of your home loan, to help with a down payment and closing costs.
-You don’t ever need to repay these funds.
+A down-payment-assistance grant gives you a certain amount of money, usually a percentage of your home loan, to help with a down payment and closing costs.
+You don’t need to repay these funds.

 Mortgage credit certificate

-A mortgage credit certificate allows qualifying first-time homebuyers to get a federal tax credit on up to $2,000 in mortgage interest paid each year, plus they can get a deduction for the rest of the mortgage interest they pay.
+A mortgage credit certificate (MCC) gives qualifying first-time homebuyers a federal tax credit of up to $2,000 in mortgage interest paid yearly, plus a deduction for additional mortgage interest.
 The actual credit amount is determined by the mortgage loan amount and interest rate.

 callout-icon